CPA Elections 2021: for Vice Chair, and 6 directors

 As part of the governance of the CPA, the CPA is required to have elections annually; for the posts of Vice Chair and 6 board members.

-Nominations are now open for:
+Nominations are now closed for:

 - Vice-Chair (the Vice-Chair serve one year (from AGM to AGM), but automatically assumes the chairmanship at the following year’s AGM)